Inside $US31.5 billion Ferrero Rocher heir Giovanni Ferrero's family tragedies

 But tragedy struck once again in 2011 when Pietro died of a heart attack during a cycling trip at 48, followed by Michele Pietro's death in 2015 at the age of 89.

-That left the younger Giovanni Ferrero in charge of the world's third-largest chocolate and confectionary company at the age of just 51.
+That left the younger Giovanni Ferrero in charge of the world's third-largest chocolate and confectionery company at the age of just 51.

 BOLD NEW PLAN

-Today, Ferrero Group is thriving, selling a total of $US12.5 billion worth of treats last year alone, according to Forbes.
+Today, Ferrero Group is thriving, selling a total of US$12.5 billion worth of treats last year alone, according to Forbes.

 Apart from its universally beloved Nutella hazelnut chocolate spread, the company is also behind the world-famous Ferrero Rocher chocolates and Kinder eggs.